Johnxinlei/PHBS_MLF_Project/README.md

 Decision Tree is much better than the other models.
 SVM with kernel is very close to KNN and both are slitter better than Logistic.
 Regression.
 Decision tree, KNN and SVM with kernel is more suitbale for nonlinear classification.

 ## 4.CV and Model Evaluation

+SVM is quiet time-consuming, so we skip it in this part

 4.1 CV and learning curves

 First, we optimize the hyperparameters of the model by grid research using 10-fold cross validation.